Interesting Facts About France

-On that day, angry protesters invaded the prison, released the prisoners and seized the weapons stored inside.
+On that day, unhappy protesters invaded the prison, released the prisoners and seized the weapons stored inside.
 This was the beginning of the French Revolution.
-The ordinary people hated the Bastille because so many had been imprisoned there without a fair trial.
+The ordinary people hated the Bastille because they believed that many individuals had been imprisoned there without a fair trial.
 In their opinion, the Bastille was the symbol of an unfair society ruled by uncaring, wealthy people.

 Nowadays, on 14 July, there is a big parade in Paris, the French flag flies from l'Arc de Triomphe and there are celebrations and fireworks all over France.

-12. The French Revolution- la Révolution française - took place because the people of France were not treated equally.
-The Revolution began in 1789 and lasted for ten years.
+12. The French Revolution- la Révolution française - began in 1789 and lasted for ten years.
+It happened because the people of France were not treated equally.
 At the time, there were three classes in French society known as les trois ordres:

 1. Le premier ordre.

 The clergy belonged to this class.
 Their purpose was to pray for everyone.

 Royalty and nobility belonged to this class.
 Their purpose was to defend and protect the country (and the church) in battles and decision-making and to rule over the peasants and labourers on their land.
 They did not pay taxes, so they were rich.

 3. Le troisième ordre, also known as le Tiers-État.